 Confirmed Participants

 As a rule, broadcasters have to let the EBU know by October if they will take part.
 This year the deadline has been extended until after a General Assembly meeting in December.
-There is growing pressure to exclude Israeli broadcaster Kan from the next Contest.
+Member broadcasters are scheduled to discuss whether to exclude Israeli broadcaster Kan from the next Contest.